microsoft/azure-api-management-monetization/README.md

 Follow these steps to implement the demo project:

-1. Read [How to think about monetization](./documentation/how-to-think-about-monetization.md) to get background about designing a successful monetization strategy.
+1. Read [Monetization with Azure API Management](https://docs.microsoft.com/azure/api-management/monetization-overview) to get background about designing a successful monetization strategy.

-1. Read [How APIM supports monetization](./documentation/how-APIM-supports-monetization.md) to understand how APIM supports implementation of a monetization strategy.
+1. Read [How API Management supports monetization](https://docs.microsoft.com/azure/api-management/monetization-support) to understand how APIM supports implementation of a monetization strategy.

 1. Choose the payment provider you want to implement - either [Stripe](https://stripe.com/) or [Adyen](https://www.adyen.com/).